MicrosoftDocs/winrt-api/windows.ui.xaml.controls/mediaelement_protectionmanager.md

 The dedicated object for media content protection.

 ## -remarks
-See the [PlayReady sample for ](http://code.msdn.microsoft.com/windowsapps/Simple-PlayReady-sample-5c1aefaf) for an example of using ProtectionManager.
+See the [PlayReady sample](https://github.com/microsoft/Windows-universal-samples/tree/master/archived/PlayReady) for an example of using ProtectionManager.

 ## -examples